jabrantley/Baseball_Notebooks/README.md

 This is a collection of notebooks related to baseball analysis.
 Some are more about the techniques and others are about interesting baseball stuff.
 The first several notebooks have to do with predicting on-base percentage (OBP).
 If there is one metric that has persisted into the post-moneyball era into today's statcast era, its the value of OBP.

+NOTE: Some of these require very large Statcast files.
+The code is usually set to load the data by default, so if there is an error there, change to `True` and the data will be gathered and saved locally.

 | Notebook | Description |
 | :---     | :---        |
 | 1_PredictingOBP-ML.ipynb| Prediciting end of season OBP given early season data.
 Focuses on regression and simple ML techniques |